 In addition to the great Madarao powder snow there are lots of other fun things to do away from your Madarao accommodation.
 For those having a ski rest day from their Madarao Kogen accommodation, or for non-skiers there is a variety of activities such as tours to various sites (Snow Monkeys, Zenkoji Temple, Lake Nojiri, Togakushi, ice fishing, shopping tours, etc.).
 There are also events to take in such as the NY fireworks, a small fire festival, late night NY Eve skiing and much more!
 See here for more info…

 Eat & Drink

 Madarao Kogen tends to be a bit quieter in the eating and drinking department than it's near neighbours Myoko Kogen and Nozawa Onsen.
-Nonetheless after a day of getting in amongst the Madapow there are still quite a few Madarao restaurants and bars in Madarao Kogen to relax with friends and meet locals.
-These grow more every year.
+Nonetheless after a day of getting in amongst the Madapow there are still a rapidly growing number of Madarao restaurants and bars in Madarao Kogen to relax with friends and meet locals.
 There is also a good selection of bars and restaurants down the hill in nearby Iiyama City, including everyone's favourite - a sushi train!
 Get more details here.

 A number of Madarao hotels have onsen (hot springs) plus there are several fine public onsen to be found in the nearby vicinity, plus the novelty of an outdoor cave-like onsen at Silk Inn.
 Check out our Madarao Onsen info page to find the best places to soak.